 Chapter 6 addresses on how the modules discussed in chapter 5 were designed, explaining their functionalities and details of their implementation.

 Chapter 7 explains what changes need to occur when adding support to a new language and indicates which documentation should be consulted on the matter.

+Chapter 8 gives an overview about the cloud deployment, witch architecture and its services were used, and how we approached and implemented our solution.

-Chapter 8 gives an overview about the progress of the project, what has been completed, the road ahead and some considerations for the planning of the remaining activities.
+And finally Chapter 9 a briefly discussion about the state of the project, what has been completed, some considerations on the work developed, and what is expected to be the future of IS E-Learning platform.